textpattern/textpattern.github.io/tags/newer.md

 Textpattern will replace this tag with a link to the next list of articles in the sort order.
 The container tags wrap the text or tag assigned to the link.
 As a single tag it outputs the URL for the next list page.

 An article list consists of the assigned number of articles set by the article tag.
-If there are no articles available having 'Newer' status (articles ranked higher, or newer, in the present sort criteria than the present top of page article) @<txp:newer />@ will not display unless the @showalways@ attribute is set to @1@.
+If there are no articles available having 'Newer' status (articles ranked higher, or newer, in the present sort criteria than the present top of page article) @<txp:newer />@ will not display unless the @showalways@ attribute is set to `1`.
 It is normally seen used in tandem with "older":older.

 Given a @<txp:article limit="5" />@ tag on the page in question, @<txp:newer />@ will page down five articles at a time from the most oldest post forward in time to the most recently posted article.

-p(alert-block information).
 Note: This tag is context-sensitive, meaning it will only fetch content from the section or category being viewed.
+{: .alert-block .information}

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @escape="html"@
-Escape HTML entities such as @<@, @>@ and @&@.
+Escape HTML entities such as `<`, `>` and `&`.
-Values: @html@ or unset.
+Values: `html` or unset.
-Default: @html@.
+Default: `html`.
 * @showalways="boolean"@
 Show wrapped value even when no older page exists.
-Values: @0@ (no) or @1@ (yes).
+Values: `0` (no) or `1` (yes).
-Default: @0@.
+Default: `0`.
 * @title="text"@
 "HTML title attribute":https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#title to be applied to link.
 Default: unset.